mielemman/PetFit/README.md

 ### 4. Set Up VSCode or IDE
 VSCode Setup:

-Open the project folder in VSCode.
+-Open the project folder in VSCode.
-Ensure that you have the Java Extension Pack installed for Java support, which includes syntax highlighting, Maven/Gradle, etc.
+-Ensure that you have the Java Extension Pack installed for Java support, which includes syntax highlighting, Maven/Gradle, etc.
-Check if your settings are configured by viewing or modifying the settings.json file located in the .vscode/ directory.
+-Check if your settings are configured by viewing or modifying the settings.json file located in the .vscode/ directory.
 IDE Setup:

-If using an IDE like IntelliJ IDEA or Eclipse, import the project as a Java project.
+-If using an IDE like IntelliJ IDEA or Eclipse, import the project as a Java project.
-Make sure the project’s JDK version matches the version specified in the prerequisites.
+-Make sure the project’s JDK version matches the version specified in the prerequisites.
 ### 5. Run the Application
 Running from Main:

-The main entry point for the PetFit application is Main.java.
+-The main entry point for the PetFit application is Main.java.

-Open src/main/Main.java in your IDE or VSCode and run the file.
+-Open src/main/Main.java in your IDE or VSCode and run the file.

-If you're using VSCode, open the terminal and type:
+-If you're using VSCode, open the terminal and type:

 bash
 Copy code